zarinplus/docs/README.md

 #### Javascript Callback On click

-Call `emtiyaz_callback()` method when a conversion happened by clicking on a button, _For example_ when user click on _Register_ button, Please watch [sample codes](https://github.com/emtiyaz-app/samplecodes/tree/master/javascript/callback).
+Call `emtiyaz_callback()` method when a conversion happened by clicking on a button, _For example_ when user click on _Register_ button, Please watch [Sample Codes](https://github.com/emtiyaz-app/samplecodes/tree/master/javascript/callback).

 _Attention: Callback via Javascript is not secure._